Stats

 How Rizzler Tracks Batting Average

-Rizzler calculates batting average automatically when you score games or import stats from GameChanger.
-You can see each player's AVG in their player profile, in game-by-game breakdowns, and in the AI Stats Analysis dashboard (Pro plan).
+Rizzler calculates batting average automatically when you score games on any plan.
+On the Pro and Club plans, you can also import stats from GameChanger or a CSV file.
+You can see each player's AVG in their player profile, in game-by-game breakdowns, and in the AI Stats Analysis dashboard (Pro and Club plans).
 The AI also uses batting average as one of many inputs when generating AI Batting Orders.

 Frequently Asked Questions